github/docs/content/admin/user-management/migrating-data-to-and-from-your-enterprise/about-migrations.md

 In a migration, everything revolves around a repository.
 Most data associated with a repository can be migrated.
 For example, a repository within an organization will migrate the repository *and* the organization, as well as any users, teams, issues, and pull requests associated with the repository.

 The items in the table below can be migrated with a repository.
-Any items not shown in the list of migrated data can not be migrated.
+Any items not shown in the list of migrated data can not be migrated, including {% data variables.large_files.product_name_short %} assets.

 {% data reusables.enterprise_migrations.fork-persistence %}